zyusuf88/DevOps-Docs/Bash/readme.md

 - This option shows sizes in KB, MB, etc., but it **doesn't actually sort the files based on their size.**

 - `awk '{print $5, $9}' `: extracts the 5th (file size) and 9th column (file name) ONLY from the ls -l output, which are the file size and file name respectively.
-- `sort -h:` Sorts the files based on their human-readable sizes.

 ![](images/level7.png)

+Please note these files are empty - hence the size :)

 # LEVEL 8